 The best way for you to learn what it takes to succeed in your chosen field is to roll up your sleeves and do the work!
 This is why nearly all of DC’s 140+ full-time programs include an experiential learning component, such as apprenticeship, co-op, field placement, capstone project, applied research and many more.
 Experiential learning is a process in which students learn by doing and reflecting on their experience.
 By immersing yourself in an experiential learning opportunity, you’ll get to develop and use the skills you’ve learned in the classroom, network and make industry contacts and gain real-world work experience that will help you stand out from the crowd in a competitive job market.

-At the Whitby campus you will find the award-winning W. Galen Weston Centre for Food, which includes Bistro ’67, a full-service, teaching-inspired restaurant, and Pantry, a retail store featuring food prepared by students in the college’s culinary programs and the new Centre for Craft Brewing Innovation, which opened in spring 2018.
-DC’s leading skilled trades shops are also housed at the Whitby campus along with a new power plant training facility.
+At the Whitby campus you will find the award-winning W. Galen Weston Centre for Food, which includes Bistro ’67, a full-service, teaching-inspired restaurant, Pantry, a retail store featuring food prepared by students in the college’s culinary programs and the new Centre for Craft Brewing Innovation, which opened in spring 2018.
+DC’s leading skilled trades shops are also housed at the Whitby campus along with a power plant training facility.

 Student Support Services

 DC has a wide range of services to support you in all aspects of life as a student, from academic and health support to finances and safety.
-Included among these vital services are the:
+These include:

 - Access and Support Centre